reekystive/simple-web-demos/packages-scripts/sync-ts-project-refs/example-configs/README.md

 **Purpose**:

-- Configure alternative TypeScript configurations
+- Exclude a package from processing
+- Configure the canonical tsconfig for the package (what other packages should reference)
 - Control dependency scanning behavior
-- Manage package-level references and exclusions
-- Exclude entire packages from the reference graph
+- Add/skip references that apply only to the canonical tsconfig

 ### `tsconfig.stspr.yaml`